pigeonsa1t/Cart-a-Cat/README.md

 #### Description:

-Description: Cart a Cat - Need a cat?
+Cart a Cat - Need a cat?
 Put it in a cart!
-Motivation for development?
 We want to be able to showcase simple website functionality and store user input.

-User story: I want to be able to browse a website for my favorite cats.
+I want to be able to browse a website for my favorite cats.
 I want to be able to select a cat and add it to my cart.
-I should be able to view my cart later and see my cat.
+I want to be able to view my cart later and see my cat.

 ---